London Bridge – Greenwich Railway Viaduct: History

 The idea of a railway from London to Greenwich built on a viaduct, came from engineer Colonel George Thomas Landmann, and entrepreneur George Walter, and a company was floated on 25 November 1831, which obtained Parliamentary approval in 1833.
 The line was elevated to avoid numerous level crossings over the many streets which were already appearing in the south of London.
-The intention had been for the line to descend to ground level after crossing the Grand Surrey Canal but this was opposed by Parliament, and so it remained elevated as far as Deptford Creek on the River Ravensbourne, where there was a bascule bridge.
+The intention was for the line to descend to ground level after crossing the Grand Surrey Canal.
+This was opposed by Parliament, so it remained elevated as far as Deptford Creek on the River Ravensbourne, where there was a bascule bridge.

 The viaduct at London Bridge railway station in 1836.

 Original viaduct

 The contractor was Hugh McIntosh, who used sixty million bricks to construct the viaduct, with 400 navvies using more than 100,000 per day, creating a shortage for other building activities in London.
 They were all made at Sittingbourne and transported to the site by barge.
 Work started on the foundations in February 1834, and in places they had to dig down 24 feet to get a firm foundation for the arches.
 The first experimental trains were run in 1835.

-The structure was not however completed until December 1836, due to delays in obtaining materials for the Bermondsey Street bridge near to London Bridge.
-As originally constructed the viaduct included a 'pedestrian boulevard' where users could walk for a penny toll, but this was quickly replaced by an additional running line.
+The structure was completed in December 1836, due to delays in obtaining materials for the Bermondsey Street bridge near to London Bridge.
+As originally constructed, the viaduct included a pedestrian boulevard where users could walk for a penny toll, but this was quickly replaced by an additional running line.
 The viaduct included the stations of London Bridge, Spa Road, Bermondsey (closed 1915) and Deptford.
 A further station on top of the viaduct at Southwark Park was opened in 1902, but also closed in 1915.